 Background/ Why Is This Important?

-In order to optimize safety, BC Health Authority leaders and clinicians identified the implementation of PEWS as a high priority in hospitals that care for children.
+BC health authority leaders and clinicians have identified the implementation of PEWS as a high priority in hospitals that care for children.
 The Child Health BC Steering Committee endorsed a standardized approach to the development, implementation and evaluation of PEWS in BC hospitals (BC PEWS).
-To date, we have completed a phased implementation and evaluation of BC PEWS in hospitals that provide inpatient care to children.
-A research pilot was also conducted at Richmond Hospital emergency department (ED) to help understand the potential value of using PEWS in the ED.

 What Actions Have Already Been Taken?

 Through the work of Child Health BC and partnering with the Regional Health Authorities, British Columbia is the first jurisdiction in North America to adapt a province-wide standardized early warning system for pediatrics.